-Property Search indexes data in your Data Hub spaces and lets you use the API to search by property value.
+Property Search indexes data in your Spaces and lets you use the API to search by property value.

 This is currently available in the CLI and the API.
-Property Search is available for all spaces with less that 15,000 features.
-In order to use Property Search on more than 15,000 features, you'll need a Data Hub Add-on account.
+Property Search is available for all Spaces with less than 10,000 features.
+In order to use Property Search on more than 10,000 features and for all properties you want, you'll need a Data Hub Add-on account.

 associate merges feature properties from one Data Hub space into features in a second space based on feature ID matches.
 This allows you to import statistical data and merge it with pre-existing polygons on the fly.

 This is currently available in the CLI and API.
-More details see the CLI documentation
+For more details, see the CLI documentation

 Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (continent, country, state/province).
 A series of hexagon grids are created and the points that fall inside each are counted and written to a new space, and statistics are calculated across the hexbin grid.